How can I buy Kemp Strings?

 Yes.
 The feature that will be of greatest use to the majority of players is that Kemp Strings have unprecidented matching of sensitivity for conventional pitch bends.
 You don’t need a tremolo arm to appreciate the benefits of Kemp Strings.

-Kemp Strings have been designed through research carried out at the University of St Andrews as published in the journal PLOS ONE:
+Kemp Strings have been designed through research carried out at the University of St Andrews, UK as published in the journal PLOS ONE:

 Kemp JA (2017) The physics of unwound and wound strings on the electric guitar applied to the pitch intervals produced by tremolo/vibrato arm systems.
 PLOS ONE 12(9): e0184803